azhai/python-cache/README.md

                `.cached()`.
 This is useful for development, when the function may be changing rapidly.
                Default: True

-    bust       If `True`, the values in the backend cache will be ignored, and new data will be calculated and written over the old values.
-               Default: False

     default    If given, `.cached()` will return the given value instead of raising a KeyError.